OnsagerHe/geoip-detector/README.md

 # geoip-detector

-GeoIP Detector is a tool for detecting geographical information of IP addresses.
+GeoIP Detector is a tool for obtaining a range of information about an http endpoint.
+It provides HTTP status, page hash, screenshot, server ip for different regions of the world provided by your VPN.

 ## Requirements